jamestrenda/sanity-plugin-page-blocks/README.md

 - **Customizable** - Tailor fields and settings to match your content model.
 - **Flexible** - Can be dropped into **new or existing projects** without requiring major changes.
 - **Fast to implement** - Reduce the time spent on boilerplate schema setup.
+- **Lightly-opinionated** - Most schemas are designed without assumptions about how they'll be implemented in your UI.
+You won't find terms like "Grid" or "Accordion" here, as you may prefer a different styling approach.
+The naming conventions are intentionally neutral to keep things flexible.

 ## Available Blocks